ctfs/write-ups-2015/seccon-quals-ctf-2015/stegano/steganography-2/README.md

 ERROR: sunrise.new.png
 ```

-So we change the CRC of our `IDAT` chunk to the expected one in `hexedit`:
+So we change the CRC of our `IDAT` chunk to the computed one in `hexedit`:

 ![](./hexedit-2.png)